Scuba Diving in the Maldives: The Complete 2026 Guide

 27-30°C (81-86°F)

-Northeast Monsoon (December – April)
+The Northeast Monsoon (December to April) is the classic season.

-Southwest Monsoon (May – November)
+The Southwest Monsoon (May to November) flips the script.

 Is It Suitable for Beginners?